ICP-Hacker-House/ICP_Hacker_House_Bali/README.md

     -   **Handle large amounts of data**: ICP’s next gen contracts can store and process gigabytes of data, unlike traditional smart contracts that can only handle kilobytes.
 This is both required for storing and executing large AI models as well as processing large amounts of input data.
     -   **Superior computational power**: ICP’s next gen smart contracts provide significantly higher computational power per transaction compared to current generation blockchains (two orders of magnitude).
 In addition, they are optimized to handle the complex calculations needed for AI models (e.g. floating point operations), making them much faster and more efficient.

   This enables ICP to be best protocol out there to build these types of AI solutions
----   Enterprise-level AI agents that are less susceptible to corporate espionage and sabotage
+   -   **Handle large amounts of data**:
----   Internet-of-Things (IoT) AI agent-to-agent payment rails leveraging cryptocurrencies like Bitcoin
+   -   Enterprise-level AI agents that are less susceptible to corporate espionage and sabotage
----   AI development traceability products, including verification that a model was trained on ethically-sourced data sets
+   -   Internet-of-Things (IoT) AI agent-to-agent payment rails leveraging cryptocurrencies like Bitcoin
----   Products that can frictionlessly transact vector database instances, creating data marketplaces
+   -   AI development traceability products, including verification that a model was trained on ethically-sourced data sets
----   Products that allow multi-party ownership and control over AI deployments and applications
+   -   Products that can frictionlessly transact vector database instances, creating data marketplaces
----   AI applications capable of securely storing underlying data sets.
-For example, facial recognition software that doesn’t
+   -   Poducts that allow multi-party ownership and control over AI deployments and applications
-      expose PII of the persons in the training set or inputted into the inference engine.
+   -   AI applications capable of securely storing underlying data sets.
+For example, facial recognition software that doesn’t expose PII of the persons in the training set or inputted into the inference engine.

 ##### Prizes